How safe is Botswana?

 Tipping is not obligatory.
 It is, however, appropriate if you feel that the measure of service you received warrants a show of your personal appreciation, this is purely discretionary.
 The average tip amounts are approximately $10 per guest, per day.
 Customarily, $5-10 per day will go to your driver/guide directly and $5 per day can be placed in the Tip Box provided in the camps, Camp Managers distribute the latter among the camp employees.
 It is a fair distribution system ensuring that the ‘behind the scenes’ staff are also rewarded.

 Is a safari strenuous?

 No. Getting into and out of vehicles and light aircraft as well as some walking is the most strenuous activity you will encounter.
-Our safaris are considered 'soft adventure'.
-Some of the road terrain can be bumpy as it is 'off road', this is part of the experience, however if you have a back problem please do advise us in advance for suitability for a safari of this nature.
+Our safaris are considered ‘soft adventure’.
+Some of the road terrain can be bumpy as it is ‘off road’.
+If you have a back problem please do advise us in advance.

-How much baggage can I bring on safari?
+How much luggage can I bring on safari?

 How much money will I need?

 Most major currencies are accepted throughout Botswana.
 You will not need large sums of cash while on safari, as our rates are all inclusive.
 However, some guests enjoy shopping in Maun.